raphaelhoudouin/raphaelhoudouin/README.md

 👋 **Welcome to My GitHub!**
 ---
-I'm Jean-Raphaël Houdouin, a Data Analyst with a passion for uncovering valuable insights from complex datasets.
-I enjoy applying my skills in machine learning and business intelligence to solve real-world problems and drive informed decision-making.
-I am eager to contribute to innovative projects within the banking and finance industry.
+I’m Jean-Raphaël Houdouin, a Data Analyst skilled in machine learning and business intelligence.
+I specialize in extracting actionable insights from complex datasets to support informed decision-making.
+I’m eager to apply my expertise to innovative projects in the banking and finance industry.

 ## 🔧 Skills